AnshulWycliffe/Inventory-Management-Software/README.md

     This project likely uses Flask.
 Install it along with any other required packages.
     ```bash
     pip install Flask
-    # If there's a requirements.txt file, use:
-    # pip install -r requirements.txt
     ```

 4.  **Database Setup:**